bergmannjg/fshafas/readme.md

 2) a F# async based interface corresponding to hafas-client api,
 3) a JS promise based interface corresponding to the TS [Type definitions](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/hafas-client/index.d.ts) for hafas-client.

-The library compiles via Fable to a webpack module with [this](src/fshafas.fable.package/fs-hafas-client/fshafas.bundle.d.ts) TS Type definition.

 ## Compilation to JavaScript

 The JS promise based interface compiles via Fable to a JavaScript library, this library and the original hafas-client can be used almost interchangeably.